Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: Methylcobalamin or hydroxocobalamin (B12) - active forms, better absorbed than cyanocobalamin, L-methylfolate / 5-MTHF (B9) - bypasses MTHFR conversion, preferred over folic acid, Pyridoxal-5-phosphate / P5P (B6) - active coenzyme form, Benfotiamine (B1) - fat-soluble thiamine analog with better tissue distribution

-Take 1 serving daily with food, typically with breakfast.
-B vitamins are water-soluble and absorbed in the small intestine.
-Taking with food reduces the mild nausea some people experience on an empty stomach.
-Morning dosing is often recommended because some people report B vitamins producing mild alertness that can interfere with sleep if taken at night - though this effect is not well-documented.
-Consistent daily use matters more than exact timing.
-If using for pregnancy or pre-conception folate, begin at least 1 month before conception and continue through the first trimester.
-If using to correct documented B12 deficiency, 500-1000mcg daily is standard; sublingual or dissolvable forms may be preferred if there is intrinsic factor impairment (though oral B12 absorbs adequately for most even in pernicious anemia at these doses).
-Do not take with sulfonamide antibiotics concurrently - timing separation of 2 hours is prudent.
+Keep it simple: take 1 serving a day with food, usually at breakfast.
+B vitamins are water-soluble and get absorbed in the small intestine, and taking them with a meal heads off the mild nausea some people feel on an empty stomach.
+The morning suggestion is mostly about sleep - a few people report a slight alertness from B vitamins that they would rather not have at bedtime, though that effect is not well-documented.
+Honestly, taking it consistently matters more than nailing the exact hour.
+A couple of specific cases: for pregnancy or pre-conception folate, start at least 1 month before conception and stay on it through the first trimester.
+To correct a documented B12 deficiency, 500-1000mcg daily is the standard amount; sublingual or dissolvable forms can help if your gut struggles to absorb it (intrinsic factor impairment), though for most people oral B12 absorbs fine even with pernicious anemia at these doses.
+One timing note: do not take it at the same time as sulfonamide antibiotics - leave about 2 hours between them.

 Who Should Take Vitamin B Complex?